OnePlus 6 Marvel Avengers Limited Edition India Sale Starts Tomorrow

-While the regular Midnight Black and Mirror Black variants went on sale last week, the OnePlus 6 Marvel Avengers Limited Edition is set to go on sale tomorrow.
-It has 256GB of storage, and the price in India has been set at Rs.
-44,999.
-The OnePlus 6 Marvel Avengers Limited Edition will become available in open sale from Amazon and OnePlus.in from 12noon IST.
+The OnePlus 6 Marvel Avengers Limited Edition is set to go on sale tomorrow, a week after the regular Midnight Black and Mirror Black variants went on sale for all buyers in India.
+With price in India of Rs.
+44,999, OnePlus 6 Marvel Avengers Limited Edition variant has 256GB of storage and a bunch of design elements reminiscent of the hit Marvel franchise.
+The new OnePlus 6 variant will become available in open sale from Amazon and OnePlus.in from 12pm IST.
 The device will be available across all offline stores including the Bengaluru experience store, authorised stores, and Croma stores across India, starting June 3.

 Kyle Kiang, Head of Global Marketing, OnePlus said in a statement, "The OnePlus 5T Star Wars Limited Edition was a culmination of our community's request.
 The response we received to this limited edition was unprecedented.
 This time around, we wanted to do something bigger and better and what better way to do it than with the biggest movie franchises of all time.
 We are very proud to be able to give our community something unique again this year and are very happy to collaborate with Marvel Studios for the OnePlus 6 x Marvel Avengers Limited Edition."